boyboi86/AFML/README.md

 **Note**

 Please take note that, most of the codes were written from scratch while the remaining codes were from references provided by dr Marco.
-Hence proprietary property.

-**Note**
+Hence the codes that were used to produce the answers are considered proprietary property.

 The idea of maintaining an open-source quant library is too daunting for me (Especially when everything was done from scratch independently), however there are code snippets and explainations provided to assist individuals who are interested in learning Financial ML.